ssec-jhu/evolver-ng/README.md

 conditions, and also by a hardware developer needing a software driver for their on-chip sensors.
 All extension points will be easily sharable via pip installations or by sharing configuration files.

+❗❗ NOTE: The information in this section does not represent instructions, but rather design goals.
+We will update with real instructions when the necessary hook-ups have been added to make use of these goals.
+To test and run an example app see Build instructions below ❗❗

 ## Configuration

 ### Config file